CodingNomads/progress-log/README.md

 ## Learned Concepts

-At the end of each week we will take some time to record the learned concepts of that week that stood out to you in `learned_concepts.md`.
+At the end of each week we suggest to take some time to record the learned concepts of that week that stood out to you in `learned_concepts.md`.

 ---